AZE38/2DFFT_Janus_Galactic_Toy_Simulation/README.md

 but here in this simulation , its possible to find some steady state solution with some large radius anisotropic with good value of dispersion but when assigning the profil of circular velocity of J.Petit - F.Lhanseat to the cluster with different value of peak characteristics , we cant find same spiral solution like in their simulation.

 we find some spiral structure when we start from initial large scale radius exponential, gaussian  density profil , with high circular equilibrium velocity component and very low dispersion component.

-(may be we have calculs error , or artifact from our periodic domain ?).
+Their initial state configuration of negative differt from the current simulation may be we have calculs error , or artifact from our periodic domain.

 Conclusion :
 The code appears to produce some features of the galactic dynamics , like the rising effect of the velocity from the hole confinement of negative masse at large radius , and the spirals structure persists for a long time.

 Global structure of galaxy strongly depends on the initial condition given.

 keep in mind that our simulation is unphysical because of the 2D sheet domain with 3D FFT Poisson concept , we can explore some parameters and hope that in Full
 3D simulation , some characterstics of the dynamic are present too.

+*Using Jp.Petit newtonnian approximaiton , it's seems to be equivalent to the anti plasma case of dirac milne universe , with mi = |mg|.*